Tennis Drills

 Recovery-to-Center Cones

-Three cones placed at deuce corner, center mark, and ad corner.
+Three cones at the deuce corner, center mark, and ad corner.
 Coach calls a corner; player sprints to that cone, touches it, then recovers to the center mark.
-Coach calls the next corner before the player finishes the recovery.
-Ten reps.
-The drill that builds the habit of recovering toward the center after every shot instead of standing in the corner where the last ball landed.
+Coach calls the next corner before the player finishes the recovery, building the habit of recovering toward the center instead of standing where the last ball landed.

 Split-Step Timing Reps

 Feeder simulates an opponent's swing motion.
-Player executes a split step (small hop, landing on the balls of both feet) timed to the feeder's contact.
-Feeder then hand-feeds a forehand or backhand.
-Twenty reps.
-Split-step timing is the single biggest difference between a player who reacts quickly and a player who reaches for every ball.
+Player executes a split step (small hop, landing on the balls of both feet) timed to the feeder's contact, then the feeder hand-feeds a forehand or backhand.
+Split-step timing is the single biggest difference between a player who reacts quickly and one who reaches for every ball.

 X-Pattern Sprint

 Four cones form a square the width of the doubles court.
-Player sprints diagonally from one cone to the opposite cone, side-shuffles laterally to the next cone, sprints diagonally again, side-shuffles back to start.
-Three rounds.
-Builds the change-of-direction conditioning that tennis demands more than any other racquet sport.
+Player sprints diagonally from one cone to the opposite cone, side-shuffles laterally to the next cone, sprints diagonally again, then side-shuffles back to start.

 Deep-Wide-Short Recovery

 Feeder hits three shots in a sequence: deep to one corner, wide to the opposite corner, short into the middle.
 Player hits each shot and recovers to the center mark before the next ball.
-Six rounds.
-Builds the conditioning to survive the long, all-court rallies that decide late-set games.
+Builds the conditioning to survive the all-court rallies that decide late-set games.

 Crossover Step Sprint